 1 TBL lemon juice

-3 TBL butter or ghee (if you have a dairy allergy)
+3 TBL grassfed butter or ghee (where to find)

 2 TBL dry sherry